Return to top

 • Gluten-Free: To make these pumpkin burgers gluten-free, sub the whole wheat pastry flour with a gluten-free flour blend, and use a gluten-free bun.

 • Vegan Burgers: All you need to do to make this a vegan burger recipe is to leave off the cheese, or add a dairy-free cheese slice instead.
+These dairy free cheese curds would also be a great option.
 All of the ingredients in the pumpkin burger patties themselves are already vegan-friendly.

 • Spices: You can customize the seasoning of this easy high protein veggie burger recipe by adding different spices.
 In the fall, you may want to add herbs like sage, thyme, and rosemary for autumn flavors.